Jack Lew: Between Clinton and Obama tenures

 After leaving public office in the Clinton administration, Lew served as the executive vice president for operations at New York University and was a clinical professor of public administration at NYU's Wagner School of Public Service.
 While at NYU, Lew aided the university in ending graduate students' collective bargaining rights.
 The Obama administration has maintained that Lew supports workers' union rights.
 According to a 2004 report in NYU's student newspaper, the Washington Square News, Lew was paid $840,339 during the 2002–2003 academic year.
 In addition, the university forgave several hundred thousand dollars in mortgage loans it made to Lew.
 In 2004, President George W. Bush appointed Lew as a member of the board of directors of the Corporation for National and Community Service, a position he held until 2008.

 In June 2006, Lew was named chief operating officer of Citigroup's Alternative Investments unit, a proprietary trading group.
 The unit he oversaw invested in a hedge fund "that bet on the housing market to collapse."
 During his work at Citigroup, Lew had invested heavily in funds in Ugland House while he worked as an investment banker at Citigroup during the 2008 financial crisis.
 Lew also had oversight of Citigroup subsidiaries in countries including, Bermuda, the Cayman Islands, and Hong Kong; and during his time at Citigroup, Citigroup subsidiaries in the Cayman Islands increased to 113.

 Lew co-chaired the Advisory Board for City Year New York.
-He is a member of the Council on Foreign Relations, the Brookings Institution Hamilton Project Advisory Board, and the National Academy of Social Insurance.
+He is a member of the Council on Foreign Relations, the Brookings Institution's Hamilton Project Advisory Board, and the National Academy of Social Insurance.
 Lew is also a member of the bar in Massachusetts and the District of Columbia.

 Obama administration

 Deputy Secretary of State

 Lew with former Chair of the Joint Chiefs Admiral Mike Mullen at the Combined Press Information Center in Baghdad, July 27, 2010.

-As Deputy Secretary of State for Management and Resources, Lew was the State Department's chief operating officer and was primarily responsible for resource issues, while James Steinberg, who also served as Deputy Secretary of State during that period was responsible for policy.
+As Deputy Secretary of State for Management and Resources, Lew was the State Department's chief operating officer and was primarily responsible for resource issues, while James Steinberg, who also served as Deputy Secretary of State during that period, was responsible for policy.
 Lew was co-leader of the State Department's Quadrennial Diplomacy and Development Review.